 Candidates will receive their score reports electronically approximately 60 days following the close of the scheduled examination administration window by logging in to their MyBPS accounts.

 For reasons of privacy and confidentiality, examination results are released to the candidate only.
-Examination results will not be given via telephone or fax.
+Examination results will not be given via email, telephone or fax.
 Access to a candidate’s score report is limited to those staff at BPS who are involved in the processing of these reports.
 BPS will not release personal information (other than the name of certified individuals under established policy) without written authorization.

-In order to protect the security and integrity of the specialty certification examinations, neither BPS nor its examination administrator release examination questions, individual answer strings, or the answer key to any individual or organization.
+To protect the security and integrity of the specialty certification examinations, neither BPS nor its examination administrator release examination questions, individual answer strings, or the answer key to any individual or organization.
 Efforts are made by BPS, its Specialty Councils, and its examination administrator to produce completely accurate examinations; however, if a candidate believes there is an error in an examination question, the concern should be noted in the candidate comments of the examination and the candidate should contact BPS immediately after the examination.